Every life matters, Buhari assures Nigerians in Russia – The Sun Nigeria

 “Russia exports crude oil like Nigeria, and it is the second largest producer of gas in the world.
 A lot can be learnt from their journey.
 We will collaborate in agriculture, oil and gas, and solid minerals exploration,’’ he said.

-The Nigerian Ambassador, Prof Steve Ugbah, said the president had restored the pride of all Nigerians by consistently meeting with citizens in countries he visited.
+A Nigerian Ambassador, Prof Steve Ugbah, said the President had restored the pride of all Nigerians by consistently meeting with citizens in countries he visited.

 Sam-Fester urged the government to extend gestures like the National Identity Card, BVN, 10-year validity passport and encourage more participation in governance by inviting professionals in foreign countries to provide services.